-- Portland Community College Cascade Career and Job Fair (draws a diverse pool of applicants through extensive advertising & promotion in minority publications and networks) in April 2017 & April 2018. - Informational sessions were held at local law schools during the onset of the Honors Attorney recruitment in 2017 and are scheduled for Fall 2018. - Portland Community College Career Fair.
-Approximately 613 students from diverse demographic backgrounds attended in April 2017 - Lewis and Clark Law School.
-Addressed approximately 20 mostly first year law students to encourage application to our law clerk program in January 2018.
-Diverse applicants encouraged to apply. - Willamette University of Law.
-Addressed approximately 30-35 mostly first year law students to encourage application to our law clerk program in January 2018.
+- Portland Community College Cascade Career and Job Fair (draws a diverse pool of applicants through extensive advertising & promotion in minority publications and networks). - Informational sessions were held at local law schools during the onset of the Honors Attorney recruitment in 2019 and 2020 and are scheduled for Spring 2021. - Lewis and Clark Law School.
+Addressed approximately 20 mostly first year law students to encourage application to our law clerk program in September 2019 and January 2020.
+Diverse applicants encouraged to apply. - Willamette University College of Law.
+Addressed approximately 20 mostly first year law students to encourage application to our law clerk program in September 2019 and January 2020.
 Diverse applicants encouraged to apply. - University of Oregon School of Law.
-Addressed approximately 50 mostly first year law students to encourage application to our law clerk program in January 2018.
-Diverse applicants encouraged to apply. - 2018 Opportunities for Law in Orergon (OLIO) Retreat Moot Court and Career Fair in January 2018.
-Outreach and recruitment of underrepresented law students for law clerk positions. - Attended a High School Career Connections career fair in March 2018.
-Over 1000 high school students attended, representing a diverse populations and backgrounds.
-Supported students by participating in individual mock interviews and providing feedback and advice regarding resume writing. - Attended Portland Community College Career Fair in April 2018, with approximately 931 students attending, representing diverse backgrounds. - Attended Job Fair at Chemeketa Community College in June 2018.
-Attendees represented diverse backgrounds.
+Addressed approximately 50 mostly first year law students to encourage application to our law clerk program in September 2019 and January 2020.
+Diverse applicants encouraged to apply.